Think you need a 20% deposit to buy a home? Think again

 How can I buy a home with a small deposit?

-We’ve listed a few key ones here.
-To discover which schemes you’re eligible for (including the ones you might not know of) create a free Tembo plan.
+To discover which schemes you’re eligible for (including lesser-known options), you can complete your details online with us today.
 It takes 10 minutes to complete, and there’s no credit check involved.
-Get started here.
+You can get started here.

-Offered by selected new-build developers, Deposit Unlock lets you buy a new build home with just a 5% deposit.
+Offered by selected new-build developers, Deposit Unlock lets you buy a new-build home with just a 5% deposit.
 The rest is covered by a special mortgage backed by the house builder and insurer.
 It’s open to both first-time buyers and home movers, and can be a good option if you want a modern home without needing a big lump sum upfront.
+However, this scheme is only available for new build properties.

 Some lenders offer higher income multiples to borrowers in specific professions, including doctors, nurses, teachers, solicitors, and more.
-A Professional Mortgage may allow you to borrow 5.5 times your salary or even 6 times your salary, even with a 5% deposit.
+A Professional Mortgage may allow you to borrow 5.5 times your salary, even with a 5% deposit.
 That means you could afford more without needing to save for years, provided your role, salary and overall finances meet the criteria.

 If you have a good income and stable finances, some lenders will let you borrow up to 5.5 times your household income, regardless of your job title.
-This is higher than the standard 4.5x income cap and could boost your borrowing power by thousands.
-You’ll usually need a 5% deposit and meet certain affordability rules, but it could give you more options if you’re feeling priced out of your chosen area.
+This is higher than the standard 4-4.5x income cap and could boost your borrowing power by thousands.
+You’ll usually need a 5% deposit and meet certain affordability rules, but it could provide more options for those feeling priced out of their chosen area.

 Shared Ownership